-Graduate tuition for the 2016-2017 academic year is \$1,090 per credit hour.
+Graduate tuition for the 2017-2018 academic year is \$1,090 per credit hour.
 Credit by examination is \$1,090 per course.
 Graduates are charged a \$100 graduation fee.
 For full-time students enrolled in the Physician Assistant Studies Program, the annual tuition is \$42,495.
 The tuition is \$900 per credit for students enrolled in the Midwifery Program only.
 Students in the Strategic Design MBA program will be billed \$15,000 per semester.
 Students enrolled in the Industrial Design program will be billed \$1,550 per credit hour.
 Students in the Doctorate in Strategic Leadership Program will be billed \$9,750 per semester.
 A \$25 per credit hour educational services fee will be charged to all graduate students.
 Physician Assistant students will be charged \$205 per trimester for the educational services fee.
 Limited fellowship opportunities are available for Strategic Design MBA students.
 Graduate students who take day or evening undergraduate classes pay the graduate tuition rate for these classes.
-An international student fee of \$110 per semester will be charged to all graduate students who are not U.S. citizens or permanent residents.
+An international student fee of \$110 per semester will be charged to all graduate students who take never the second students.